dobriak/dobriak-hugo/content/post/using-calico-on-dcos.md

   - action: allow
 ```

-And, finally, lets allow ingress traffic from your company's LAN to the front end in your development group:
+And finally, lets allow ingress traffic from your company's LAN to the front end in your development group:

 * allow-dev-lan-frontend.yaml